-(II) Introduction to the principles of glass science-andengineering and non-crystalline materials in general.
+(I, II, S) Introduction to the principles of glass science and engineering and non-crystalline materials in general.
 Glass formation, structure, crystallization and properties will be covered, along with a survey of commercial glass compositions, manufacturing processes and applications.
-Prerequisites: MTGN311 and MTGN412.
+Prerequisites: MTGN211 or MTGN311, and MTGN412 or MTGN314.
 3 hours lecture; 3 semester hours.